Disaster Manual: Section 2 - FEMA Assistance

 - Access to Disaster Legal Services.

 No. FEMA is not authorized to make such payments.
-If you lost work because of the disaster, you may qualify for Disaster Unemployment Assistance (DUA).
-See the DUA section above or contact the local office of your State’s Employment Commission for information about DUA.
+If you lost work because of the disaster and are not eligible for standard unemployment compensation, you may still qualify for Disaster Unemployment Assistance (DUA).
+See the DUA section above or contact the local office of your state’s Employment Commission for information about DUA.
 The DUA program covers most people affected by a disaster, including many who do not normally qualify for regular unemployment aid.
 Also, be sure to speak to your lender or landlord and explain your circumstances.
 Special arrangements can often be made.

 Applicants must mail in or fax all required documentation within twenty-one days from the date of the DUA application.
 Send mailed documentation to: TWC, UI Support Service Department, Attn: DUA, 101 E. 15th St., Room 354, Austin, TX, 78778-001, or fax it to (512) 936-3250.